$G$-torsors on perfectoid spaces: Reduction of structure group to open subgroups

-in v-sheaves on $X_v$.
-Then $F$ is a reduction of structure group of $E$ to $U$.
-We first observe that the right-action of $U$ on $E$ leaves the reduction map $E\to \overline{E}$ invariant.
+in $v$-sheaves on $X_v$.
+We claim that $F$ is a reduction of structure group of $E$ to $U$.
+To see this, we first observe that the right action of $U$ on $E$ leaves the reduction map $E\to \overline{E}$ invariant.
 It follows that the right $G$-action on $E$ restricts to a right $U$-action on $F$.